iankitnegi/Media-Domain/README.md

 - abbreviation:  The abbreviation column lists the standard two-letter codes assigned to each state and union territory.

 constituency_wise_results_2014:
-- pc_name: Short for Parliamentary Constituency Name.
+- pc_name: pc_name also knows as "Parliamentary Constituency Name".
 This column identifies the specific electoral district within the state from which representatives are elected to the Lok Sabha.
 - candidate: The name of the individual running for election.
 This is the person who is contesting in the election to become a Member of Parliament (MP).
 - sex: The gender of the candidate.
 Typically denoted as 'M' for male and 'F' for female.
 - age: The age of the candidate at the time of the election.
 This is given in full years.